ey7/project-three/planning.md

 - Home page with jumbotron and links to blog content.
 - Images required for the jumbotron, and icons to act as good user UX.
 - Blog content to make the website interesting.
-- Visually attrative acccount page that will list a users content.
+- Visually attractive acccount page that will list a users content.
 - Visually attractive forms for CRUD and user authentication actions.

 ## Structure